dao-xyz/peerbit/RELEASING.md

 Review that PR like any other.
 Nothing is published while it is open.

 > [!NOTE]
-> The Version Packages PR is opened with `GITHUB_TOKEN`, which does not
+> The Version Packages PR is opened with `RELEASE_PR_TOKEN`, authenticated as
-> trigger downstream workflows — so CI does not automatically run on it.
-If you
-> want CI to run on the Version Packages PR, add a bot Personal Access Token
-> secret (repo + workflow scopes) and pass it as `token:` to
-> `changesets/action` in `.github/workflows/release.yml`.
+> `peerbit-org`, so it triggers downstream CI.
+The release workflow verifies
+> that bot identity before passing the step-scoped token to `changesets/action`;
+> checkout itself retains only the read-only workflow credential.

 ## Publishing a stable release